shellqiqi/nju-network-labs/content/ch03/subch02/make-arp-request.md

 that returns the current time in seconds (as a floating point value) (e.g., `time.time()` # → current time in seconds as a float).

+✅ In the report, show how you implement the logic of forwarding the packet and ARP.

 ## Testing

 To test your router, you can use the same formula you've used in the